 - Prior to 1975, the South Alouette River stock of chum salmon was reduced to average run sizes less than 3,000 spawners (Range 200 to 7,500; Elson 1985).
 Substantial increases were first noted in the early 1980's, partly due to the returns from the FRCC-ARMS Hatchery.
 This stock has continued rebuilding to spawning escapements well in excess of 200,000 fish.
 Egg-to-fry survival now appears to be variable indicating the S. Alouette River has hit the point of significant density-dependent mortality during high escapement years. - Prior to 1985, the South Alouette River stock of pink salmon was considered extinct.
-This stock had been re-building to run sizes that range between 4,500 to 20,000 spawners. - Chinook salmon have re-colonized the South Alouette River and a small but stable trend of successful spawning, incubation and out-migration of smolts has been documented.
-Chinook spawning escapement likely exceeded 1,000 fish in 2010. - Annual coho smolt production estimates are in the 19,000 smolt range.
-The 2011 coho smolt estimate of 19,240 met expectations.
-The 14-year average coho smolt yield was 17,075 smolts or between 1,237 1,915 smolts/km or 6.4 smolts/100m2, which is comparable to the average yield predicted for streams of similar latitude. - Annual steelhead smolt production estimates are in the 5,500 smolt range.
-The 2011 steelhead smolt estimate of 5,077 met expectations.
-The current average steelhead smolt yield was 5,824 smolts or alternatively, 422 smolts/km or 2.2 smolts/100m2.
-Although steelhead smolt yields meet or exceed the Provincial bio standards, they are lower than other regional steelhead populations that are also currently being monitored using similar enumeration methodology. - The 2011 sockeye smolt out-migration estimate was 23,465 and the average within river enroute mortality was estimated to be 47.6%.
-Since 2007 returning sockeye salmon (e.g. mature pre-spawners) have been documented at the base of the Alouette Dam and at the FRCC-ARMS Hatchery fence.
+This stock had been re-building to run sizes estimated to range between 4,500 to 20,000 spawners. - Chinook salmon have re-colonized the South Alouette River and, based on the increasing trend in wild reared chinook salmon out-migrants during the past three years, chinook salmon appear to be responding to stocking efforts. - Since 2009, the annual wild coho smolt production has averaged 29,332 fish and the coho smolt yield has ranged between 1,394 2,910 smolts/km or 11.0 smolts/100m2; which is comparable to both the Coquitlam River yield and the average yield predicted for streams of similar latitude; but lower than other regional populations that are also currently being monitored using similar enumeration methodology.. - Since 2008, the annual wild steelhead smolt production has averaged 5,813 fish and the steelhead smolt yield was 421 smolts/km or 2.2 smolts/100m2.
+Although steelhead smolt yields meet or exceed the Provincial bio standards, they are lower than other regional steelhead populations that are also currently being monitored using similar enumeration methodology. - Prior to 2007, the South Alouette River stock of sockeye salmon was considered extinct.
+Since 2007, returning sockeye salmon (e.g. mature pre-spawners) have been documented at the base of the Alouette Dam and at the FRCC-ARMS Hatchery fence.
 DNA testing has confirmed these sockeye are from Alouette Lake smolt out-migrants.